-(1) The inclosed stump near the end of the bridge in the picture represents the relic of the maple.
+is of stone, and one of the Canada Company's offices, and the building, also of stone, in a line with it, belongs to the community.
+It is a school which, on Sunday, serves for a place of worship."-Fraser's Magazine, November, 1830. "(1) The inclosed stump near the end of the bridge in the picture represents the relic of the maple.
 (2) The view is from a rising ground, called Brunswick Hill.
-(3) The triver, in the foreground, has been maned by the founder the Speed; a fine clear stream.
-(4) The house and offices in front, overlooking the river, was the residence of Mr. Gatt.
+(3) The river, in the foreground, has been named by the founder the Speed; a fine clear stream.
+(4) The house and offices in front, overlooking the river, was the residence of Mr. Galt.
 It is very neatly built of logs.
-(5) The huilding, with the flag, is the market house, a rule cony of a Greek temple.
-(6) The inclosed building, then the clearath Company's offices, and the building, also of stone, in a line with it, belongs to the community.
-It is a school which, on Sunday, serves for a place of worship."-Frazer's Magazine, November, 1830.
+(5) The building, with the flag, is the market house, a rude copy of a Greek temple.
+(6) The inclosed building, facing the bridge,

-h 9 Long afterwards, when speaking of the various companies in which he was interested, he says: "The Canada Company was the best and greatest colonial project ever formed, but which, I do conceive, was never fully understood by those who had the supreme management.
+Long afterwards, when speaking of the various companies in which he was interested, he says: "The Canada Company was the best and greatest colonial project ever formed, but which, I do conceive, was never fully understood by those who had the supreme management.
 It has, however, in the scope of the arrangements, been improved upon in my second company, the British American Land Company."
-Perhaps land companies in new countries were not Mr. Galt's forte, after all; for even some of those who were kindly disposed to him are found saying that in his bush work he made what has been demonstrated a grave mistake, namely, appointing persons to oversee the work who were in no way qualified for the task.
+Perhaps land companies in new countries were not Mr. Galt's forte, after all: for even some of those who were kindly disposed to him are found saying that in his bush work he made what has been demonstrated a grave mistake, namely, appointing persons to oversee the work who were in no way qualified for the task.
 For this last there is perhaps a partial excuse.
 He was not a man easily daunted by adverse circumstances; but even with his powers of grasping a situation, he felt himself sorely handicapped in the administration of the affairs of a concern which had a capital of one million pounds or more, while the Board denied him the indulgence of bringing out even one clerk to assist him in petty details.